reactjs/rfcs/text/0000-hoisting-api.md

 ### Terminology (TODO)

 ### Presentation

 The first 8 minutes on this video about Recoil do a fantastic job of talking about this problem: https://www.youtube.com/watch?v=_ISAA_Jt9kI&t=3s.
-We present the (prop-less) Provider pattern and it's limitations.
-Then we "extract" the Provider from the tree which would be just one of these hoisted hooks.
+We then slide in stores instead of atoms and then add scopes for non-global state.

 We can then present it again from the "bottom-up" to show how this is another form of composition in React as we're now explicitly importing from the same